 Food & Groceries

 - Limit eating out to social activities and do not eat out just out of laziness.
-Mean planning and a good cookbook can easily cut down your restaurant outing to once per week and save you thousands per year.
+Meal planning and a good cookbook can easily cut down your restaurant outing to once per week and save you thousands per year.